+For this review, we focused on articles assessing temporal trends of the most common metrics of avian biodiversity and specifying spatial and temporal scales, which are at the same time consistent with broader macroecological scaling and theory (Storch et al. 2007, McGill et al. 2015), and thus can be compared across studies and scales.
+Namely, these were: Species richness, Evenness, Abundance, Diversity, Temporal beta-diversity, Spatial beta-diversity, Functional diversity, Functional evenness, Functional richness.
+Some of these classes contain several different indexes.
+For instance, the class Diversity, which contains either the Shannon or Simpson index, or the class Abundance, which contains various multi-species indicators (see Table 6.1).

-For this review, articles of interest were the ones assessing temporal trends of the most common indicators of avian biodiversity and specifying spatial and temporal scales.
-I decided to take into account only the articles for which there were spatial replicates, i.e. where the trend of the metric was assessed at several locations with the same spatial grain.
-With these replications, the trend reported at one spatial grain is more reliable.
-However, at larger spatial grains (i.e. national, continental or global scales), spatial replicates are rarer.
-Thus, I decided to take note of these unreplicated trends only when they were found in a article were spatial replicates were used at smaller scales.
+We only considered articles for which there were spatial replicates, i.e. where the trend of the metric was assessed at several locations at a given spatial grain.
+With these replications, the trend reported at one spatial grain is more reliable and general.
+However, at larger spatial grains (i.e. national, continental or global scales), spatial replicates are rare.
+Thus, we considered these trends from a single location only when based on a large set of observations from smaller spatial scales.

-I used the “advanced search” tool of the ISI Web of Science Core collection database with these four following queries:
+We used the “advanced search” tool of the ISI Web of Science Core collection database with these four following queries:

 AB = ((biodiversity OR species richness OR diversity) AND (temporal trend* OR dynamic*) AND (bird* OR avia*)) which resulted in 1346 references.